KSP-ModularManagement/KSPe/README.md

-# KSP API Extensions Unofficial
+# KSP API Extensions /L (Archive)

-Extensions and utilities for Kerbal Space Program.
-Unofficial fork by Lisias.
+New extensions and utilities for Kerbal Space Program by Lisias.

 ## In a Hurry